dnidever/synspec/docs/index.rst

 1) Model Atmospheres

-   Synspec can read TLUSTY, Kurucz/ATLAS or MARCS model atmospheres.
+   Synspec can read TLUSTY, Kurucz/ATLAS, MARCS and PHOENIX model atmospheres.
 See page 10 in the `Synspec manual <_static/syn43guide.pdf>`_ for the format and examples.

 2) Linelists